Ingmar Bergman: Legacy

 Bergman's work was a point of reference and inspiration for director Woody Allen.
 He described Bergman as "probably the greatest film artist, all things considered, since the invention of the motion picture camera".
 Bergman's films are mentioned and praised in Annie Hall and other Allen films.
 Allen also admired Bergman's longtime director of photography Sven Nykvist and invited him to return as his DP on Crimes and Misdemeanors.
 Danish Director Thomas Vinterberg has cited Bergman as one of his major influences, "Bergman is always in my head.
 He is part of my upbringing and I was fortunate to meet him and get advice from him."
+Todd Field, in an essay he wrote for the Los Angeles Times, recalled Bergman toward the end of his life inviting Field and his wife to a production he directed of Henrik Ibsen’s Ghosts, and the influence this had on him.
+“Bergman belonged to all of us.
+He was our tunnel man building the aqueducts of our cinematic collective unconscious.
+Supplying water to a people who heretofore didn’t know they were thirsty.”

 Writer and director Richard Ayoade counts Bergman as one of his inspirations.
 In 2017, the British Film Institute (BFI) hosted an Ingmar Bergman season and Ayoade said in a Guardian interview that he saw everything in it, "which was one of the best two months ever."
-The BFI's programme included a discussion with Ayoade on Bergman's 1966 film, Persona, before a screening.

-Bertrand Tavernier said: "Bergman was the first to bring metaphysics – religion, death, existentialism – to the screen.
+The BFI's programme included a discussion with Ayoade on Bergman's 1966 film, Persona, before a screening.Bertrand Tavernier said: "Bergman was the first to bring metaphysics – religion, death, existentialism – to the screen.
 But the best of Bergman is the way he speaks of women, of the relationship between men and women.
 He's like a miner digging in search of purity."

 After Bergman died, a large archive of notes was donated to the Swedish Film Institute.
 Among the notes are several unpublished and unfinished scripts both for stage and films, and many more ideas for works in different stages of development.
 A never-performed play has the title Kärlek utan älskare ("Love without lovers"), and has the note "Complete disaster!" written on the envelope; the play is about a director who disappears and an editor who tries to complete a work he has left unfinished.
 Other canceled projects include the script for a pornographic film which Bergman abandoned since he did not think it was alive enough, a play about a cannibal, some loose scenes set inside a womb, a film about the life of Jesus, a film about The Merry Widow, and a play with the title Från sperm till spöke ("From sperm to spook").
 The Swedish director Marcus Lindeen went through the material, and inspired by Kärlek utan älskare he took samples from many of the works and turned them into a play, titled Arkivet för orealiserbara drömmar och visioner ("The archive for unrealisable dreams and visions").
 Lindeen's play premiered on 27 May 2012 at the Stockholm City Theatre.